 The "Contact Us" Slide is a great choice for the final slide in sales presentations, fundraising pitches and any type of presentation that opens up the opportunity for follow-up communications.

-In the Eureka theme, check out the PowerPoint final slide design 201, titled "Stay in Touch with Us."
-This presentation slide template is ready for you to drop in a map screenshot of your business.
-This slide design is perfect if you're telling the story of your business and asking the audience to visit your location.
+In the Clean theme, check out the PowerPoint slide design 25, titled "Stay in Touch with Us."
+This presentation slide template is ready for you to add your social media links.
+This slide design is perfect if you're telling the story of your business and asking the audience to follow you on social media.

 Download Our New eBook on Making Great Presentations (Free PDF)